jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-jsonp/>

-You're presented with a simple form that is pre-filled with personal data.
+You are presented with a simple form that is pre-filled with personal data.
 You can change those values if you prefer.

 Click on `Generate JSON String from Personal Data` button.
 The textarea below the button presents a JSON string representing the data and values from the completed form.